 Repairs Are Easy

 If there is water damage to an area drop ceilings are easily fixed.
+Which we have had a few times, it’s unfortunate but an easy fix.
 Simply pop out the tile and put in a new one.
 Probably one of the fastest DIY home improvements/repairs you will ever do.

 They Look Cool

 The look of a drop ceiling is pleasing to the eye.
 You can do a lot of interesting things with a drop ceiling that you weren’t able to do a few decades ago.
-Plus the pattern in the ceiling and the right tile can transform a basement to something unique and cool!
+Plus the lines and the pattern in the ceiling combined with the right tile can transform a finished basement to something unique and cool!

 Ceiling tiles are a great way to insulate the sound in a room.
 Different tiles can have a better acoustical rating to block sound.
 This is great for a movie room, or just to muffle the sounds of people walking around upstairs.

 We went a step further and put insulation in the ceiling and the difference was staggering.
-Before we finished the basement we could here everything through the floor.
+Before we finished the entire basement we could hear everything through the floor.
 Now we can’t hear anything.
 The difference in sound is unbelievable.

 Cons of a Drop Ceiling